The artist, the engineer and the emotional divorce.

-The emotional divorce: There are two paths in every divorce, the legal path and the emotional path.
+There are two paths in every divorce, the legal path and the emotional path.

 The emotional path is more difficult to navigate.
 There are no rules, rather feelings.
-Your lawyer should counsel and caution you on both the legal and emotional paths of your case.
+It is the lawyer’s job to counsel and caution you on both the legal and emotional paths of your case.
 It is not uncommon for simple “legal” cases to become complex (and expensive) “emotional” cases.

 So what can a client do to tame the emotional divorce component?
 I offer three recommendations: